veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

 {% endhighlight %}

 <div class="alert alert-warning">
     <strong>Note:</strong> This type of authentication only works with HTTPS.
-You might want to enforce HTTPS!
+    <a href="http://symfony.com/doc/current/cookbook/security/force_https.html" target="_blank">You might want to enforce HTTPS</a>!
 </div>

 <p>